cloudlinux/cloudlinux-doc/docs/cloudlinux-os-plus/README.md

 :::

-Scan the server in background mode and activate AccelerateWP on those WP sites where it is possible:
+Scan the server in background mode and activate AccelerateWP on those WordPress sites where it is possible:
 ```
 cloudlinux-awp-admin enable-feature --all
 ```